guumaster/random-collections/KRE-notes.md.md

 We won't be digging deeper on the technical details and requirements on this presentation in order to focus on all the features of Konstellation.

-So is enough to say that if you have a running Kubernetes cluster and a user with the proper permissions, you are able to install and run all this right away, just deploying with a few commands, thanks to the helm chart that we've created. (helm is how you package Kubernetes apps).
+So is enough to say that if you have a working Kubernetes cluster and a user with the proper permissions, you are able to install and run all this right away, just deploying it with a few commands, thanks to the helm chart that we've created. (helm is how you package Kubernetes apps).

 Any Kubernetes means that you can use your local machine, a bare metal cluster or any cloud flavor of Kubernetes (Google, Amazon or Azure).